salah-mohammed/DownloadKit/README.md

 # DownloadKit

-DownloadKit operates as a multi-layered system of services: a file processing system, an individual download service, and a queue for group download services.
+DownloadKit operates as a multi-layered system of services like a file processing system, an individual download service, and a queue for group download services.

 # Requirements